 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR NUTRIENT TMDL FOR DRY HYDROLOGICAL CONDITIONS IN BIG BEAR LAKE

-The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or controlled by Permittees discharging into Big Bear Lake as indicated in Appendix 1.
+The following water quality-based effluent limitations (WQBELs) apply to discharges of runoff from MS4s owned or operated by Permittees discharging into Big Bear Lake as indicated in Appendix 1.
 These WQBELs are based on and consistent with the assumptions and requirements of the Nutrient TMDL for Dry Hydrological Conditions in Big Bear Lake.
-The deadline of December 31, 2015 specified in the Basin Plan has passed.
+The deadline of December 31, 2015, specified in the Basin Plan has passed.

-Permittees must carry out an effective portfolio of projects and programs for the control of nutrients in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.

 WQBELs for Phosphorus, Total

 The annual average discharge of total phosphorous from MS4s into Big Bear Lake during dry hydrological conditions must not exceed 475 pounds.